harmony-one/s/progress/sun-hyuk-ahn.md

 2023-01-28 Sun: Coordinated with community members to assit in setting up Flip.
-Updated Flip code to simplify deployment process.
+Updated Flip code to simplify deployment process for members.

 2023-01-27 Sat: Continued working on the lottery.